 - Customer touchpoints can be customized for your demographic and individual consumers.
 That’s helpful for marketers and product developers because you don’t have to create just one monolithic path and miss out on consumers who may not interact with every single touchpoint just like you expect them to do.
 There’s room to be agile, and that’s great news.

 - Customer touchpoints can help you measure and track your progress.
 In the next section, we explain several assets that you can create to facilitate touchpoints for your brand.

 You’ll recognize how you might measure engagement with each medium: video views, search rankings, time spent on-page, or clicks.
 And when you measure data from consumer touchpoints, you can curate content and refine your strategy for greater success.

 Also known as digital banner ads, these are the ads that you see on various websites either on the side, bottom or on the top.
-This is an effective touchpoint that helps drive traffic and leads to your website.
+This effective touchpoint helps drive traffic and leads to your website.

-With social media channels such as Instagram, LinkedIn, Twitter, Facebook, Pinterest, etc., you can reach thousands of people or potential customers.
-You can target these people via posts, hashtags, paid ads, etc., and comes in quite for handy customer acquisition.
-Not only this, but you can use it forge relationships, keep an eye out for customer reviews, boost brand reputation, etc.
+You can reach thousands of people or potential customers with social media channels such as Instagram, LinkedIn, Twitter, Facebook, Pinterest, etc..
+You can target these people via posts, hashtags, paid ads, etc., which is handy for customer acquisition.
+Not only this, but you can use it to forge relationships, keep an eye out for customer reviews, boost brand reputation, etc.